-Are you a blogger looking to work with brands and ready to start pitching?
-Then in this post, you are going to find everything you need to come up with the perfect pitch.
 Before you go any further though make sure you have read my post on securing sponsorship as a blogger and this guide to help you create a blogger media kit.
-You are going to need to work through both before you start to pitch brands, so go do that now and then come back for the final piece in the puzzle.
+You are going to need to work through both before you start your influencer outreach work, so go do that now and then come back for the final piece of the puzzle.

 Why you need to pitch brands and do influencer outreach

 So why do bloggers need to pitch brands?
 Simple, to make money!
 But also because you might want products to review for your blog, or for sponsored travel.
 Notice how I don’t use the word ‘free’ here?
 That’s because nothing is for free!

-If someone is giving you something, they expect something in exchange for that produce or service.
-Please remember that when you are pitching, language is important, and be asking for free things you are doing yourself and every other professional blogger in this industry a disservice.
-Instead, use the world collaboration or exchange.
+If someone is giving you something, they expect something in exchange for that product or service.
+Please remember that when you are pitching, language is important, and you are asking for free things you are doing yourself and every other professional blogger in this industry a disservice.
+Instead, use the word collaboration or exchange.

 As a travel blogger, I send pitching content to accommodations, tour companies, and travel providers mostly.
 Occasionally I may pitch for products, but generally, I’m the one pitching content from brands wanting me to review their products.